turtlebot/turtlebot4-user-manual/troubleshooting/faq.md

 Once the Pi has restarted, call `sudo systemctl restart hciuart`.
 Now you can run `sudo bluetoothctl` again and the bluetooth controller should be found.

+### 4. OAKD topics not present

+There is an automatic power-saving mode that shuts down the OAKD topics when the robot is docked.
+Undock your robot.

 ## Common issues with the user PC

 ### 1. ros2: command not found